Is Styrofoam Recyclable? The Answer’s Not That Simple

 If your local government has a curbside recycling program that has this specialized equipment, then you can simply put your Styrofoam in the recycling bin.
 Sadly, not all local governments have those kinds of programs.

-Another option is to bring it to recycling centers.
-Take note though that centers won't accept it if it has been contaminated by food or drink because that makes it impossible to recycle.
+Another option is to bring it to recycling facilities.
+Take note though that they won't accept it if it has been contaminated by food or drink because that will make it impossible to recycle.

-Most recycling centers won't even accept it at all (even if it's uncontaminated) because it's too bulky and therefore, not cost-effective for them.
+Most recycling centers won't even accept it at all (even if it's uncontaminated) because it's too bulky, which means that it's not cost-effective for them.

 GreenCitizen, on the other hand, accepts Styrofoam for recycling because we have our own condensing machine that can reduce it to roughly 1/90th of its original volume.

 Styrofoam is technically the trademarked closed-cell extruded polystyrene foam (XPS) produced by the Dow Chemical Company and introduced to the US market in 1954.